 Overview

 The 3 Clicks API enables external systems to securely interact with your 3 Clicks environment using RESTful endpoints.
-This guide outlines authentication, request formats, and common usage examples.
+This guide outlines authentication, request formats, and links to module workflow guides.

 Quick Check - Before You Start